-His biggest achievement is the number of university graduates he trains every year, says AUT alumnus Jason Jia Wang who is now a lecturer in the Faculty of Language and Law at Tianjin University Renai College in China.
+His biggest achievement is the number of university graduates he trains every year, says AUT alumnus Jason Jia Wang who is now a lecturer in the Department of Foreign Language and Law at Tianjin University Renai College in China.

 In addition to his role at Tianjin University Renai College, Jason also finds the time to serve as a committee member of the National Committee for Foreign Languages in Business and as a member of the Translators’ Association of China.